dialup-bbs/OA308D/README.md

 This is an untested work in progress.
 Any corrections, feedback, comments or recommendations are highly encouraged.
 I seriously have zero idea what I'm doing.

-This project is influenced in every way, shape and form by MostlyDIYrf/K7TFC's OA741D.
+This project is totally influenced by MostlyDIYrf/K7TFC's OA741D.

 https://github.com/mostlydiyrf/OA741D